 Formula: Regular DSO – Best Possible DSO

-ADD is the average amount of days to get an invoice paid.
+Average Days Delinquent (ADD) is the average amount of days to get an invoice paid.
 This metric helps evaluate the collections performance and the ability to convert AR to cash.
 This metric, along with DSO, helps a team see the big picture of collections performance.

 8. Net cash flow